Ribociclib (Kisqali®) is used to treat breast cancer that is oestrogen-receptor positive and HER2 negative. It may be used if the cancer has spread:

-Always take your ribociclib and hormonal therapy drug exactly as your nurse or pharmacist explains.
+Always take ribociclib and the hormonal therapy drug exactly as your nurse or pharmacist explains.
 This is important to make sure they work as well as possible for you.

 Never take a double dose of ribociclib.
 If you are sick after taking the tablets or if you forget to take them, do not take another dose.
 Take the next dose at the usual time.

-- Keep the tablets in the original package and at room temperature.
+- Keep the tablets in the original package.

-- Keep the tablets safe and out of the reach of children.
+- Keep your tablets safe and out of sight and reach of children.

 We explain the most common side effects of this treatment here.
 You may get some of the side effects we mention, but you are unlikely to get all of them.

 You take this treatment with a hormonal therapy drug which can cause side effects not listed here.
 It is best to read this information with our information about the hormonal therapy drug you are having.
 Always tell your doctor, nurse or pharmacist about any side effects you have.

 Your doctor can give you drugs to help control some side effects.
 It is important to take them exactly as your nurse or pharmacist explains.
 This means they will be more likely to work for you.
 Your nurse will give you advice about managing your side effects.
 After your treatment is over, most side effects start to improve.

 Serious and life-threatening side effects